rasumovsky/TestBeamCode/README.md

   It can load previously calculated mapping data.
 It can also be called during a loop over TTrees to add events, and then create a new mapping.
 It also provides an interface for accessing map data from other classes.

-  ** Note: methods for calculating uncertainty are based on application of +1 sigma values of mapping constaints.
-This should be revisited when real data are available and the actual spreads can be determined.

 ##### PixelCluster.cxx
   This class stores a list of hits that have been associated as a cluster.
 It